What is Keyword Research?

 He will type the keywords like “coffee shop in san francisco”, “best coffee shop in san francisco”, “best coffee in san francisco”, “famous coffee in francisco”, “coffee shop with best view san francisco” or “coffee shop near me” on the search engines like Google, Bing, and Yahoo.

-To help David with the relevancy, authority, and trust, the famous coffee shops of San Francisco do their keyword research and make their product and services available for David.
+To help David with relevancy, authority, and trust, the famous coffee shops of San Francisco do their keyword research and make their product and services available for David.

 - What is Keyword Research?